-With the reduced control on the checking of information materials placed on the public tables, some participants might be concerned that there will be an increase in incidents where individuals, countries or organizations are slandered or otherwise offended.
+With the reduced control on the checking of information materials, some participants might be concerned that there will be an increase in incidents where individuals, countries or organizations are slandered or otherwise offended.

-It is therefore important to stress that, while informative documents no longer need to be reviewed by the Secretariat before they are distributed, anyone who distributes such a document still remains responsible for the content.
+It is therefore important to stress that, while informative documents are not reviewed by the Secretariat before they are distributed, anyone who produces such a document still remains responsible for the content.
 The Rules therefore provide a procedure for dealing with complaints about documents.

 Any participant who has a grievance should always try first to resolve the problem with the other party concerned.
-If this fails, the complaint should be submitted to the Deputy Secretary-General, who will try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action.
+If this fails, the complaint should be submitted to the Secretary-General, who will try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action.